DSXiangLi/DecryptPrompt/README.md

 - ChatDoctor：Medical Chat Model Fine-tuned on LLaMA Model using Medical Domain Knowledge
 - Med-PaLM：Large Language Models Encode Clinical Knowledge[V1,V2] :star:

+### LLM Tunning Practice/Report
+- BELLE: Exploring the Impact of Instruction Data Scaling on Large Language Models: An Empirical Study on Real-World Use Cases
+- Baize: Baize: An Open-Source Chat Model with Parameter-Efficient Tuning on Self-Chat Data
+- A Comparative Study between Full-Parameter and LoRA-based Fine-Tuning on Chinese Instruction Data for Large LM
+- Exploring ChatGPT’s Ability to Rank Content: A Preliminary Study on Consistency with Human Preferences
+- Towards Better Instruction Following Language Models for Chinese: Investigating the Impact of Training Data and Evaluation